|Question||Department / Office||Phone|

 Time and Means of Parent/Guardian Notification

 The notice shall be signed by the parent/guardian and returned to the school.
-Signature of the notice is an acknowledgment by the parent/guardian that he/she has been informed of his/her rights but does not indicate that consent to participate in any particular program has either been given or withheld.
+Signature of the notice is an acknowledgment by the parent/ guardian that he/she has been informed of their rights but does not indicate that consent to participate in any particular program has either been given or withheld.

 Employment: Fresno Unified is an equal opportunity employer.